A (long) introduction

 Me with our beloved campervan in NZ

 I re-opened my Etsy shop in May 2020 with a few cards and prints.
-My initial hope was for it to keep me busy until I landed myself another dream job.
+My initial hope was for it to keep me busy until I landed myself another job.
 But after months and months and months of dead ends and rejections; for jobs I desperately wanted, for jobs I was overqualified for and for jobs I really didn’t want, I faltered.
-If I’m honest, I was in a dark place and had lost belief in myself as a Graphic Designer.
-Job hunting can be so soul destroying and I decided I needed a break from it (it’s not like I was getting anywhere…).
-But I had Bamber Prints, and I was loving drawing for myself and posting out orders.
+If I’m honest, I was in a bad place and had lost belief in myself as a designer.
+Job hunting can be so soul-destroying and I decided I needed a break from it (it’s not like I was getting anywhere…).
+But I had Bamber Prints, and I loved drawing for myself and posting out orders.
 I decided to dip into my savings and see where it took me.

 Bamber Prints Blog - A (Long) Introduction